 It's worth it

 Just like any friendship, vendor relationships can’t be boiled down to check-lists and a criteria.
-Even if you do these four things, that doesn’t necessarily mean every vendor will jump at the chance of working with you.
-Getting to know you and your needs is a process, but doing these four things will help make that happen.
+Getting to know you and your needs is a process that takes time, but doing these four things will help make that happen.

 At the end of the day, we choose our couples as much as our couples choose us.
 We are selective only because we want the best for you.
-Your wedding is an important day, and an expensive day at that, so don’t settle for anything less than that fuck-yeah-feeling with every vendor you hire.
+Your wedding is an important day and we think it should include only the most important people.
+Even though we are hired vendors, we want to become important people along the way, and we think you shouldn’t settle for anything less with every vendor you hire.
 You’re worth it.